migros/fotoobo/docs/source/developer/how_to_release.rst

 ---------------

 The script `.tag_release.sh <https://github.com/migros/fotoobo/blob/main/.tag_release.sh>`_ just
 creates the release tag.
-This script has to be run the main repository `migros/fotoobo
+This script has to be run at the main repository `migros/fotoobo
 <https://github.com/migros/fotoobo>`_.

 #.
 It creates a git tag with the version